avipars/CS-Resources/math/logic/README.md

 - In the course, we usually substitute F = number of faces,  n = number of vertices, m = number of edges (important for formula sheet)

-- Graph is bipartite iff it only has cycles of even length
+- Graph is bipartite if and only if all cycles have even length

 - K<sub>5</sub> - Graph with 5 vertices all realized (complete)